 - autoimmune hemolytic anemia (your immune system reacts to your red blood cells)

-- drug toxicity where you develop antibodies to your red blood cells: Drugs that can sometimes cause this include cephalosporins (an antibiotic), levodopa (for Parkinson’s disease), dapsone (antibacterial), nitrofurantoin (antibiotic), NSAIDS such as ibuprofen, and quinidine (heart medication).
+- drug toxicity where you develop antibodies to your red blood cells; drugs that can cause this include cephalosporins (an antibiotic), levodopa (for Parkinson’s disease), dapsone (antibacterial), nitrofurantoin (antibiotic), NSAIDs such as ibuprofen, and quinidine (heart medication)

 - transfusion reaction where your immune system attacks donated blood